About This Blog

 22nd December 1894 The Dreyfus Affair

 Post-Nazism, post-Holocaust, it’s easy to forget that it was not Berlin, but Paris – the cultural capital of Europe – that played shameful host to the first outpouring of modern political anti-Semitism.
-For it was one hundred and eighteen years ago … Continue reading
+For it was on this day in 1894 that … Continue reading

 23rd December 1888 Vincent van Gogh Mutilates His Ear